TheProxyCompany/proxy-base-agent/README.md

 ## Language Models & Inference

 The agent supports local inference via Huggingface Transformers, with tested support for MLX & PyTorch.
-Planned support includes VLLM, SGLang, TensorFlow, and Jax.

 Any model supported by Huggingface Transformers can be used, with instruct-tuned models recommended for optimal performance.

+We are working on adding support for VLLM, SGLang, TensorFlow, and Jax.

 ## Related Projects

 - [Proxy Structuring Engine (PSE)](https://github.com/TheProxyCompany/proxy-structuring-engine): Core engine providing grammatical constraints and structured output generation.
 - [MLX Proxy](https://github.com/TheProxyCompany/mlx-proxy): Optimized inference frontend for MLX models.

-## Research Preview & Licensing

-The Proxy Base Agent is currently shared as a research preview.
-It is maintained as a research project and is not intended for direct production use.

-Commercial licenses are available for those interested in using the agent commercially.
-Contributions to the project are encouraged, and meaningful contributors are eligible for free commercial licenses.